Last updated on January 27, 2026

 Combos and Interactions

 There are no infinite combos in this deck.
-While it’s stronger than the preconstructed version and plays more smoothly, it isn’t built for cEDH.
-That said, there are a few interactions I want to touch on just to make sure you’re taking full advantage of them.
+While it’s stronger than the preconstructed version and plays more smoothly around brackets 2 and 3, it isn’t built for cEDH.
+That said, there are a few interactions I want to touch on just to make sure you take full advantage of them.

 The first is the interaction between Sylvan Library and Hakbal of the Surging Soul.
 Sylvan Library will give you a pretty good chance to ensure that a nonland card ends up on top of your library.
 If you really need a few extra counters on your creatures that turn, this is a good way to make sure you get them.
 Alternatively, if you draw a few lands, you won’t have to pay the extra life for them.
 You can just put them back on top of your library and grab them with your explore triggers from Hakbal.